Hand-Picked Daily GUN DEALS

 The Bottom Line

-The Beretta 80X Cheetah is small enough to be easily carried but large enough to be easy to shoot.
-It boasts excellent ergonomics, modern features, and it's an accurate, reliable.
-It is great for recoil-sensitive shooters.
+The Beretta 80X Cheetah is a compact .380 ACP pistol that is small enough to carry but large enough to shoot.
+With excellent ergonomics and modern features, this handgun is great for recoil-sensitive shooters.

 Beretta 80X Cheetah Specs and Features